CoScale/docs/_docs_agent/plugins/memcached.md

 ### Connection details

 The CoScale plugin requires the host and port to the local Memcached service.
-It is possible to supply multiple if you are running multiple Memcached instances on the same machine.
+It is possible to supply multiple hosts and ports if you are running multiple Memcached instances on the same machine.

 ## Active checks